plantinformatics/pretzel-documentation-website/docs/Basic-Functions/Search-tab.md

 !!! example "New feature"

-    This search allows a user to view the genotypes for a set of accessions of interest at a small subset of trait linked markers.
-This is useful for making decisions on which accessions to use in an experiment.
+    This search allows a user to view the genotypes for a set of accessions of interest at a small subset of markers.
+The user only needs to know the accessions of interest and marker names to generate a summary table in a few seconds.

 ![vcf-feature-search](https://github.com/user-attachments/assets/f29743ac-29ff-4660-a384-5991cc48028c)